jbelmont/unix-programming-and-regular-expressions-workshop/docs/network-utilities.md

 www.marcelbelmont.com has IPv6 address 2400:cb00:2048:1::681c:1874
 ```

-This show us both the IP 4 and IP 6
+This command converts name to IP address for the blog marcelbelmont.com

 #### Bread Crumb Navigation
 _________________________